 Immersed in competition

 Capitalism arises from the irreconcilable conflict between the capitalist class and the working class.
-This primary conflict spawns a multitude of other conflicts.
+This primary conflict spawns a multitude of secondary conflicts.

 The capitalist social hierarchy emphasizes differences and ranks them in order of presumed value.
 Light skin is preferred over dark skin, men over women, straight over gay, more education over less, youth over age, religion A over religion B, nation C over nation D, etc. As a result, people find themselves in perpetual struggles over who and what is better/right/superior.
-Such conflict is experienced as ‘normal’ in a society of one-ups and one-downs.
+Such conflict is experienced as ‘normal’ in a society divided into a few ‘winners’ and countless ‘losers.’

 Distrust is directly related to inequality.
 More unequal societies are characterized by more competition, more emphasis on individual status and success, less social security, more envy of those above, and more disdain for those below.
-Americans, who live in the world’s most unequal nation, are six times less likely to trust others than people living in more equal nations.(1)
+Americans, who live in one of the most unequal nations, are six times less likely to trust others than people living in more equal nations.(1)